-Setting credible goals is integral to articulating how your organisation plans to do its part to support environmental and community resilience (See our blog for more details).
-Since you don't directly control the value chain, you will need to use your influence.
-When setting goals, avoid offloading the burden of change onto suppliers.
-Instead, view your value chain as an extension of your business and acknowledge your responsibility in addressing the impacts of the goods and services you use.
-Your goals should reflect a fair contribution of resources to aid suppliers.¹ ² Additionally, you might encourage suppliers to set their own goals, highlighting the benefits they stand to gain.
-Where feasible, consider collaborating with suppliers to work to meet certain goals jointly.
+Setting credible goals is integral to articulating how your organisation plans to do its part to support environmental and community resilience (see our blog for more details).
+Since companies have limited control over their value chain, these goals will be based on leveraging your influence.
+However, you must be careful not to offload the burden of change onto suppliers.
+Instead, try to see your value chain as an extension of your business and acknowledge your responsibility for addressing the impacts of the goods and services that you use.
+Your goals, then, should reflect your fair contribution of resources to supporting suppliers in achieving desired sustainability outcomes.1, 2 Additionally, you might encourage suppliers to set their own goals by highlighting the benefits they stand to gain.
+Where feasible, consider closer collaboration with suppliers to meet shared sustainability goals jointly.

 EXAMPLE: Levi Strauss & Co. set contextual water targets at the basin level

-LS&Co. conducted life cycle assessments to understand water use in its supply chain, shaping programs to address these impacts.
-Utilising tools like the WWF Water Risk Filter, LS&Co. identified water risks in its supply chain, categorising suppliers based on local water stress levels.
-Suppliers in less stressed areas were given efficiency targets, while those in high-stress regions received stricter water use targets, illustrating a contextual water strategy.³
+LS&Co. conducted life cycle assessments to understand water use in its supply chain and help shape programs to address these impacts.
+Utilising tools like the WWF Water Risk Filter, LS&Co. identified water risks in its supply chain and categorised suppliers based on local water stress levels.
+Suppliers in less stressed areas were given efficiency targets, while those in high-stress regions received stricter water use targets, illustrating a contextual water strategy.3

 EXAMPLE: Ericsson sends climate action letter to suppliers